The Weavers: Influencial Folk Group

 Continuation of quote: " In these tracks, compiled from their 1955-1963 recordings, the Weavers address such familiar inspirational material as 'When the Saints Go Marching In,' 'Sinner Man,' and 'True Religion,' as well as gospel-influenced folk songs like 'Follow the Drinking Gourd,'...." ---William Ruhlmann

-had this album and really enjoyed it.
+I had this album and really enjoyed it.
 I think I lost it when we moved, so I may re-order it.
 I personally recommend it.
-I especially like "home in that rock" and "On my journey," but all songs are great.---JMB
+I especially like "home in that rock" and "On my journey," but all songs are great.
+Their unique style makes each song a unique delight.--JMB

 The songs on the above album: include: 'Michael Row The Boat Ashore', 'Follow The Drinking Gourd', 'On My Journey', 'I've Got A Home In That Rock', 'In That New Jerusalem', 'When The Stars Begin To Fall', 'Run', 'Sinner Man', 'You Made Me A Pallet On The Floor', 'True Religion', 'Twelve Gates To The City', 'When The Saints Go Marching In.'